sukhrajsandhar/1800_202510_BBY8/README.md

 - Hi, my name is Sydney!
 I'm excited to start this project yay!

-- **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
-Fun fact: Has a collection of over 50 houseplants.
 - Wonjun Jung - IVE PLAYED THESE GAMES BEFORE!!!!!!!!!!!!
 ---